BA Hons, Advanced Level 6 Dip HIC.

 Areas of counselling I deal with

-Currently I work in-person in Bristol on Monday, online on Tuesday and Wednesday, and in-person in Bath on Thursdays.
+I work in-person in Bristol on Monday and Tuesday, online on Wednesday, and in-person in Bath on Thursdays.
 Please feel free to contact me for my specific availability.

-On Zoom or online I request that you find yourself a regular, private space to have your sessions from where you feel safe, able to focus, and won't be disturbed.
+For Zoom sessions I request that you find yourself a regular, private space to have your sessions from where you feel safe, able to focus, and won't be disturbed.

 In Bristol and Bath my sessions are held on the first and second floors, unfortunately without access for wheelchair users.